Alexiukas/Web_Crawler_Internship/README.md

 2) How to set it up?
 Here will be covered two ways to set up the program
-A) Using git bash
+A) Using git
 B) Using Intellij IDEA

 For both steps, first download ZIP file of this project and extract in your desired location.

-A) If you have git bash, open the extracted folder and run git bash here.
+A) If you have git, open the extracted folder and run: git bash here.
 After that, run this command:
 mvn exec:java

 B) If you want to run it using IDEA.
 Open Intellij and open extracted project folder.
 Project will be automaticly build by IDEA.
 After that, run the Main.Java class.